 A cardboard box theater for marionettes is fun for kids and grownups to make together.
 This homemade theater accommodates everything from simple string puppets kids can make, to more detailed store-bought marionettes.

 Puppet shows with marionettes are so exciting.
-They're filled with magic and movement.
+They’re filled with magic and movement, telling stories with song and dance.

 While we love making and using hand puppets (including stick puppets), puppets controlled by strings have a special quality of their own.
-They seem more lifelike, making a real connection to the audience.
+They seem more lifelike, making a real connection with the audience.

 Related CBC Kids article: Find out more about how marionettes work.